Telemedicine

 - Appropriately refer the patient to a physician who can provide the in-person care within a reasonable amount of time, which shall not exceed 12 months.

 - The provision of telehealth services that includes video communication to a patient at an originating site with the in-person assistance of a licensed physician, physician assistant, certified registered nurse practitioner, certified nurse midwife, or other person licensed by the Alabama Board of Nursing shall constitute an in-person visit for this purpose.
+An LPC or LSW at the originating site does not meet this requirement.

 - This requirement does not apply to the provision of mental health services as defined in state law (Ala.
 Code § 22-50-1).